 When you go to the supermarket, there are food products from all over the world.
 Whether you realise it or not, the supply chain that ends up in your shopping trolley is a global exercise.
 Food is being produced, packaged, shipped and purchased in every direction.

 Food supply chains are not a streamlined procedure.
 They are increasingly complex and under pressure to perform.
 When a food product passes through multiple countries on its way to your shopping trolley, it’s hard to conceptualise what’s actually happening to your food.
 The news is filled with stories of food poisoning, contamination and fraud in the food industry.
 These stories and experiences have kick-started a change.
 Customer expectations are changing and people want transparency about their food’s supply chain.
-They want confidence that their food is safe and the quality is sound.
+They want confidence that their food is safe and the quality is sound – something that the right food manufacturing software can help with.

 Inventory Control in a Big Supply Chain